aussiekom/UNet-Model-MRI/README.md

 ## Code Structure

-The code is organized into several sections:
+The process is organized into several sections:

 * Importing Dependencies: The required libraries and modules are imported, including PyTorch, NumPy, Matplotlib, and skimage.
 * Data Preprocessing: Several functions are defined to preprocess the brain MRI data.
 These functions include cropping the volumes, padding them to a square shape, resizing them to a specific size, and normalizing the intensity values.